How ready are you to start the A-level Maths course?

 If you can make sure that you’re fully up to speed on the relevant GCSE content before you start, then you’ll find the transition a LOT easier.

 These are the GCSE topics that you’re going to need for the A-level:

-For a quick assessment of where you stand on the Pure Maths content, have a go at the quiz on the Curriculum tab above.
+For a quick assessment of where you stand on the Pure Maths content, have a go at the quiz on the Curriculum tab above – if you’re on mobile then look for the hamburger icon.
 (You’ll need to register on the site to access it, but it’s free.)
 When you’ve completed it, you’ll be given feedback on how you did on each question and how they SHOULD have been approached.

 As well as the interactive online quiz, there’s a printable PDF version that you can download and share.

 If these questions don’t present you with any difficulty then you’ll probably find the transition fairly straightforward.